-Agentic SEO is the practice of optimising your content to be discovered, understood, and cited by AI agents — autonomous AI systems that browse, research, and complete tasks on behalf of users.
-As AI agents become mainstream (think: AI that books travel, researches vendors, or compares products without a human clicking through results), being agent-readable becomes a new form of search visibility.
+Agentic SEO is the practice of optimising your content to be discovered, understood, and acted on by AI agents — autonomous AI systems that browse, research, and complete tasks on behalf of users.

 It's the next evolution of AI SEO — moving beyond "will ChatGPT mention me" to "will AI agents act on my content".